Create a cloud flow by using Dynamics 365 (online)

-To invoke a Power Automate trigger, the Common Data Service entity used with the flow must have Change Tracking enabled.
+To invoke a Power Automate trigger, the table used with the flow must have Change Tracking enabled.
 More information: Enable change tracking to control data synchronization

-You can create a flow using one of the many templates available, such as these examples:
+You can create a cloud flow using one of the many templates available, such as these examples:

 - When an object is created in Dynamics 365, create a list item in SharePoint.

-- Create Dynamics 365 lead records from an Excel table.
+- Create Dynamics 365 leads from an Excel table.

 - Copy Dynamics 365 accounts to customers in Dynamics 365 for Operations.

-To create a flow from a template, follow these steps.
+To create a cloud flow from a template, follow these steps.

 - Sign in to the Power Automate website.